 The PCI DSS audit will require more data than what you obtain from your network diagram, including document event logs, a list of your organization’s service providers, system changes and updates, and vulnerability scans.
 You don’t want to have to go through a classic fire drill scenario to gather these documents when it is time for the official audit with your QSA team.

 If you have any doubts about your degree of compliance for your upcoming PCI DSS audit—and even if you don’t have any doubts—perform a pre-audit assessment.
-Dark Reading warns against calling in your QSAs too early in the process.
+Some experts warn against calling in your QSAs too early in the process.
 However, the right QSA team will help you work through any issues you may have if you do call them in too early, although it may shake your confidence and cause you to exceed your budget.
 A pre-audit assessment—perhaps with the support of a QSA team member, acting in a consulting capacity—gives you one more tool to use to help you sail through the audit without problems.

-Choose Your QSA Carefully
+8. Choose Your QSA Carefully